jneb802/More-Ore-Deposits/More Ore Deposits/README.md

 ## Known issues
-1. Not currently comptible with SmoothBrain's Mining skill mod.
+1. Not currently compatible with SmoothBrain's Mining skill mod.
 I would like to make them compatible but struggled to get the code working.
 2. The hover text for the ores has square brackets around it.

 ## Support & Feedback